zydnet/Hustle-Hub/README.md

 <img width="1486" height="840" alt="frontpage" src="public/assets/frontpage.png" />

-Hustle-Hub is a web application designed to help users track job applications, manage networking contacts, schedule meetings, and analyze progress—all in one place.
+Hustle-Hub is a web application designed to help users track job applications, manage networking contacts, schedule meetings, and analyze progress - ALL IN ONE PLACE.
 Its intuitive dashboard makes it easy to stay organized and on top of your career journey.

 ## Features